soylentOrange/K2-RFID/README.md

 * The favicon was prepared according (loosely) the guide [How to Favicon in 2025](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs).

 * Creating svgs with Inkscape leaves a lot of clutter in the file, [svgo](https://github.com/svg/svgo) helps.

+* The Toast notifications are made with [Toastify](https://github.com/apvarun/toastify-js).

+* Splashcreens for iOS are auto-generated with [iosPWASplash](https://github.com/avadhesh18/iosPWASplash).